 Electronic information resources are available to students and teachers in the Dunkerton School District.
-Electronic information resources currently include: CD-roms, flash-drives, multimedia, on-line services, software, and electronic mail.
+Electronic information resources currently include: multimedia, on-line services, software, and email.
 We are very pleased to provide access for students and staff members of the Dunkerton School District and believe these resources offer vast, diverse, and unique opportunities.
 Our goal in providing these services to students, teachers, administrators, and staff is to promote educational excellence in schools by facilitating resource sharing, innovation, and communication.